pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 `Structs` are covered in detail in the next section.

+## Streaming calculations

+Passing the full `Series` to the user-defined function has a cost: it will use a lot of memory.

+TODO

 ## Return types

+TODO

 Custom Python functions are black boxes for Polars.
 We really don't know what kind of black arts you are doing, so we have to infer and try our best to understand what you meant.